Restaurant Brands International Inc. (QSR) and the Battle of Fundamentals vs. Technicals

 Analysts’ Opinion of QSR

-Many brokerage firms have already submitted their reports for QSR stocks, with Oppenheimer repeating the rating for QSR by listing it as a “Outperform.”
-The predicted price for QSR in the upcoming period, according to Oppenheimer is $80 based on the research report published on August 26th of the current year 2021.
+Many brokerage firms have already submitted their reports for QSR stocks, with Loop Capital repeating the rating for QSR by listing it as a “Hold.”
+The predicted price for QSR in the upcoming period, according to Loop Capital is $65 based on the research report published on October 06th of the current year 2021.

-Stephens, on the other hand, stated in their research note that they expect to see QSR reach a price target of $74, previously predicting the price at $80.
-The rating they have provided for QSR stocks is “Equal-Weight” according to the report published on August 03rd, 2021.
+Oppenheimer, on the other hand, stated in their research note that they expect to see QSR reach a price target of $80.
+The rating they have provided for QSR stocks is “Outperform” according to the report published on August 26th, 2021.

-Guggenheim gave a rating of “Neutral” to QSR, setting the target price at $67 in the report published on July 27th of the current year.
+Stephens gave a rating of “Equal-Weight” to QSR, setting the target price at $74 in the report published on August 03rd of the current year.

-During the last 5 trading sessions, QSR fell by -2.72%, which changed the moving average for the period of 200-days by -0.16% in comparison to the 20-day moving average, which settled at $63.29.
-In addition, Restaurant Brands International Inc. saw 0.13% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, QSR fell by -1.44%, which changed the moving average for the period of 200-days by -1.94% in comparison to the 20-day moving average, which settled at $62.77.
+In addition, Restaurant Brands International Inc. saw -0.59% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading